 Annual FeeFree

-Our VerdictThe standard Bleap card is a high-security masterpiece.
-It offers 2% cashback and a Free annual fee, giving you the peace of mind of self-custody with the liquidity of a traditional Mastercard.
+Our VerdictThe standard Bleap card pairs self-custody with the liquidity of a Mastercard.
+It offers 2% cashback and a Free annual fee, with funds held in a smart account you control until the moment of purchase.

 Why It Ranks HereFree, 2% cashback, 0% FX, self-custody with account abstraction (no seed phrase), and instant virtual issuance.
 Yield on idle balances (11% USD, 5% EUR).
-The lowest-barrier self-custody virtual card.
+A frictionless self-custody virtual card.

 Watch OutEEA only.
 The 2% cashback has a fair-usage cap.
-The real value is the balance yield and zero-fee self-custody.
+The main draw is the balance yield and zero-fee self-custody.

 +100% non-custodial account abstraction